paulchrisluke/quill-nuxsaas/public/fonts/README.md

 ## Required Font Files

+**Note:** Font files are not included in this repository.
+You must download and convert them yourself.

-The following font files should be placed in this directory:
+The following font files must be placed in this directory (`public/fonts/`):

 - `lora-regular.woff2` - Lora Regular (400 weight) in WOFF2 format
 - `lora-regular.woff` - Lora Regular (400 weight) in WOFF format (fallback)